Wojstan/GitWorkshop/README.md

 There are new lines with additional grammar mistakes and some other words.

-Anoder boootcamp, another misteaks.
+Another boootcamp, another misteaks.
 Any english teacher available?